On our way to Lillsylen

 We went by train overnight for a 4 days´ randonée course in Sylarna in the region of Jämtland in northern Sweden.
 Sylarna is literally in the middle of nowhere, exactly what we were looking for.
 Besides skiing we learnt about how to navigate in the environment, what to consider when planning our own randonée tours, how to act in the case of avalanches and how to handle the equipment including kick-turns in all different types of terrain.

 Sylarna is an area deep into the mountain region of Jämtland right on the border to Norway.
 The only way to get there is hiking or mountain biking in summer.
-In winter you either ski there or go by a tracked vehicle from Storulvån mountain hut.
+In winter you either ski there or go by a tracked vehicle from Storulvån mountain lodge.

 The randonée course is arranged by Svenska Turistföreningen (STF) and is perfect if you have done some randonée before and want to learn more before going on your own.
 The prerequisites are that you have done some randonée before, that you are a good skier and that you are used to being active outside for 6-8 hours a day.